rikdc/ai_claude_mocks/README.md

 You know that moment when you ask an AI coding assistant to generate some mocks for your Go tests, and it confidently produces what looks like reasonable code?
 You run the tests and discover half of them are flaky, the mocks don't follow your project patterns, and you spend more time fixing the AI's work than writing the mocks yourself.

-I hit this wall repeatedly.
-Instead of trying to teach AI to write better mocks (spoiler: that approach was a dead end), I flipped the problem entirely.
-What if I stopped asking AI to generate code and started giving it better tools to orchestrate instead?
+I kept hitting the same wall.
+Instead of forcing AI to write better mocks (spoiler: that went nowhere), I flipped the problem.
+What if, instead of generating code, the AI simply knew which command to run?
+One that already had my context baked in, with the right flags, the right paths, and none of the guesswork?

 ## The Core Insight